Samsung/CredSweeper/docs/source/overall_architecture.rst

    - The type of the Filter_ group you want to apply.
 Filter_ groups implemented are as follows: `GeneralKeyword <credsweeper.filters.group.html#module-credsweeper.filters.group.general_keyword>`_, `GeneralPattern <credsweeper.filters.group.html#module-credsweeper.filters.group.general_pattern>`_, `PasswordKeyword <credsweeper.filters.group.html#module-credsweeper.filters.group.password_keyword>`_, and `UrlCredentials <credsweeper.filters.group.html#module-credsweeper.filters.group.url_credentials_group>`_.
 - use_ml
    - The attribute to set whether to perform ML validation.
 If true, ML validation will be performed.
 If false - ml_probability will be set to None in report.
+- min_line_len
+   - drop too short stripped lines before text search to increase performance
+- required_substrings
+   - any strings has to be found in a line before regex search to increase performance
+- target
+   - code : The rule will be applied without --doc option
+   - doc  : The rule will be applied with --doc option

 Filter
 ------